DickerDackel/ddslideshow/README.md

 show.

-To do this, scroll through the timeline and find images where you want to change the zoom direction or the pan anchor.
+To do this, scroll through the timeline and find images where you want to change the zoom values or the pan anchor.
 Then select that specific image, configure zoom or pan and press `Apply zoom` or `Apply pan` again for this single selected image.